-Setting Description Driver Class Name Type com.microsoft.sqlserver.jdbc.SQLServerDriver (if different from the default) Databa se URL The URL where Bamboo will access your database, e.g. jdbc:sqlserver://localhost:1433;databaseName=bamboo If you are connecting to a Named Instance , you will need to append : instance=mssqlnamehere to the connection string, where mysqlnamehere is the name of your named instance.
-For more details about syntax, please refer to the Microsoft SQL Server documentation.
+Setting Description Driver Class Name ass default) Databa se URL The URL where Bamboo will access your database, e.g. jdbc:sqlserver://localhost:1433;databaseName=bamboo If you are connecting to a Named Instance, you will need to append : instance=mssqlnamehere to the connection string, where mysqlnamehere is the your named instance.
+For more details about syntax, please refer to the Micros Server documentation.
 Userna me The username that Bamboo will use to access your database.
 Passwo rd The password that Bamboo will use to access your database.

-- Select Overwrite existing data if you wish Bamboo to overwrite any tables that already exist in the database. - 5.
+- 4. Select Overwrite existing data if you wish Bamboo to overwrite any tables that already exist in the database. - 5.
 Click Continue.